The Chaser's War on Everything: Controversies and well-known stunts

 During the APEC Leaders Summit in Sydney, on 6 September 2007, Morrow and Licciardello along with nine other production crew members were arrested after they drove a fake Canadian motorcade down Macquarie Street and successfully breached the APEC restricted zone.
 Police only realised that the motorcade was a hoax when Licciardello, dressed as Osama bin Laden, stepped out of the car replete with bonnet-mounted Canadian flag and complained in-character about not being invited.

 Licciardello, Morrow and the nine others were immediately detained by the NSW Police, questioned and charged with entering a restricted area without special justification under the APEC Meeting (Police Powers) Act 2007.
 All were released on bail to appear in court on 4 October 2007; and subsequently ABC lawyers requested for all matters to be adjourned until 5 December 2007.
 If they were found guilty they could have faced a maximum penalty of six months' imprisonment, or up to two years if they were in possession of a "prohibited item".
 NSW Police Commissioner Andrew Scipione stated that the Chaser stars risked being targeted by snipers during the prank.

 The stunt was planned and approved by ABC lawyers under the assumption that the motorcade would be stopped and discovered at the first security checkpoint.
-However, they managed to pass through two police security checkpoints, using a fake convoy of hired limousines.
+They managed to pass through two police security checkpoints, using a fake convoy of hired limousines.
 According to Licciardello, he "never intended to get that far" but played along with it to make their stunt better.
 The footage of the prank, which was seized by the police, was returned to the ABC and featured in their next episode the following week.

 Despite condemnations by various public officials, the Sydney correspondent of the BBC reported that the Chaser team had become 'folk heroes' following the stunt.
 Indeed, Alexander Downer, the minister for foreign affairs, appeared amused when asked to comment.

 Later on 7 September 2007, three members of the Chaser and their film crew were questioned and released over a follow-up stunt involving running near the protected APEC zone dressed in cardboard cars topped with Canadian flags.
-The following Chaser episode ended up giving The Chaser's War on Everything their highest ever ratings for an episode with 2.245 million viewers tuning in across Australia.
+The following Chaser episode ended up giving The Chaser's War on Everything their highest-ever ratings for an episode, with 2.245 million viewers tuning in across Australia.

 On 28 April 2008, the charges against all 11 were dropped by the New South Wales Director of Public Prosecutions (DPP) as it was considered that the police gave "tacit" permission for the group to enter the restricted zone by failing to identify the fake security badges.
 The ABC welcomed the dropping of the charges, with Morrow saying "I think it's just great that justice hasn't been done".
 The police were unapologetic for their actions.